tommythorn/Paperlike-Raspberry-Pi-4/README.md

 # Using Dasung Paperlike HD-F and HD-FT with Raspberry Pi 4

-_Note: I only have access to the Paperlike HD-FT, but if someone gets it working with the Paperlike Pro, I'll be happy to update my instructions._

 The [Dasung Paperlike Pro / Paperlike HD](https://www.indiegogo.com/projects/first-e-ink-monitor-with-front-light-touch) are E-ink monitors that have many nice properties (and work well